Dreamzilla/dreamzilla.github.io/android/quickstart/port_forwarding.md

 ![Connection established](../.images/screenshots/portf02.png)

 > ##### _!_ So how does this work?
-Serverauditor redirects all traffic that connects to Localhost on port 8080 to your Raspberry pi over port 8000.
+Termius redirects all traffic that connects to Localhost on port 8080 to your Raspberry pi over port 8000.
 This is done through an SSH tunnel, virtually tricking the Pi into believing that you're connecting through 'Localhost'.
 Finally, by setting the Address to 0.0.0.0 you'll tell your device that all connections are allowed to pass through.

 ## Variation in settings